Marcus By Goldman Sachs vs Wells Fargo

 Strengths

-• Wells Fargo offers physical branches and ATMs in 36 states and D.C.
+• Wells Fargo provides access to branches and ATMs in 36 states and D.C.

 Potential Drawbacks

-• Wells Fargo has a poor BBB rating of F and is not accredited.
+• Wells Fargo has an F BBB rating and is not accredited.

 Compare Marcus by Goldman Sachs' vs Wells Fargo's Savings Accounts